 Lydia Dolch, Founder and Empowerment Coach

 Lydia's work in Open the Lid’s Group Empowerment Classes focuses on teens through adults.
-She supports students in developing personal, organizational and social strategies, through neurotypical and neurodivergent peer support including Autistic people, people with Down's syndrome, and Cerebral Palsy, Developmental disabilities, Social anxiety as well as Sensory Processing Challenges.
+She supports students in developing personal, organizational, and social strategies, through neurotypical and neurodivergent peer support including Autistic people, people with Down's syndrome, and Cerebral Palsy, Developmental disabilities, Social anxiety as well as Sensory Processing Challenges.

 Lydia also hosts Individual Empowerment Classes for students and caregivers to help them prioritize and navigate school and community services and access public funding sources.
-She shares strategies for successful communication in the home, school, and public that, without the right tools, can show up as anger, overwhelm and aggression.
+She shares strategies for successful communication in the home, school, and public that, without the right tools, can show up as anger, overwhelm, and aggression.
 Lydia is a mother of four, an artist, and an educator specializing in meeting people where they are and helping them get where they want to be.

 Qualifications and Experience